Gool Mahomet: Early life

-Work as a Cameleer
+Work as a cameleer

 Once in South Australia Mahomet worked on the railhead and carted copper by camel from Blinman back to the railhead.
-Following this Mahomet worked in a number of jobs where dates are unsure, including time at Hergott Springs, Mt Morgan, (1905-1906), Wilgena Station and then, in 1907, to the Kalgoorlie Goldfields where he carted wood.
-In these early years Mahomet was a regular opium user as was common at the time, many Afghan's believed that opium was good for the stomach, however, after coming across a group of compatriots, in a "dishonourable state" he never took it again.
+Following this Mahomet worked in a number of jobs, including time at Hergott Springs, Mt Morgan, in Queensland (1905-1906), Wilgena Station in South Australia, and then, in 1907, to the Western Australian Goldfields around Kalgoorlie, where he carted wood.
+In these early years, Mahomet was a regular opium user, as was common at the time – many Afghans believed that opium was good for the stomach.
+However, after coming across a group of compatriots in a "dishonourable state", he never took it again.

-In Kalgoorlie Mahomet met and married French prostitute Desiree Ernestine Adrienne Lesire 5 weeks after meeting.
-They were married in the Kalgoorlie Mosque by Secundah Khan on 18 March 1907 and his wife converted to Islam and changed her name to Miriam Bebe: this wedding was followed with a civil ceremony in Port Augusta on 17 August 1907.
-This marriage attracted a lot of interest and onlookers were apparently confounded and dumbfounded by the match with many surmising that it was a 'business flirtation'.
-It is said that, as a well known camel contractor, Mahomet was "in the possession of more than the average man's share of this world's goods" and that he held the bill of sale over at least 60 head of camels.
+In Kalgoorlie Mahomet met and married French prostitute Desiree Ernestine Adrienne Lesire, five weeks after meeting.
+They were married in the Kalgoorlie Mosque by Secundah Khan on 18 March 1907.
+Lesire converted to Islam and changed her name to Miriam Bebe, and their wedding was followed by a civil ceremony in Port Augusta on 17 August 1907.
+This marriage attracted a lot of interest, and onlookers were apparently confounded and dumbfounded by the match with many surmising that it was a "business flirtation".
+It was reported that, as a well-known camel contractor, Mahomet was "in the possession of more than the average man's share of this world's goods" and that he held the bill of sale over at least 60 head of camels.

-It is unsure where the couple lived in the years immediately following their marriage but their son, Sallay Mahomet, was born in Coolgardie, Western Australia on 16 September 1911 and the couple would go on to have five more children, two more sons and three daughters.
+It is unsure where the couple lived in the years immediately following their marriage but their son, Sallay Mahomet, was born in Coolgardie, Western Australia on 16 September 1911, and the couple had five more children: two more sons and three daughters.